mijp1/castep-docs/docs/tutorials/Coreloss/Coreloss.md

 ![Experimental and Castep plotted together](together.png)

 You can see that they are reasonably similar - the peaks are in similar positions.
 However, in a real real EELS spectrum, the spectrum doesn't fall to 0 but rather a finite value, unlike what was calculated here.

-Other things to try include:

-* Include the core-hole on the N atom rather than the B
-* Compare your simulated spectra to experimental data (the EELS database is a good place to find experimental data)
-* Compare to spectra from cubic BN
-* Calculating spectra from graphite (graphene) and diamond